CIS-7000-sp25/asset-browser/README.md

 ### Frontend Setup

-The frontend for this project is built with [Astro](https://astro.build/), and you’ll need Node.js and npm to run it locally.
+The frontend for this project is built with [Astro](https://astro.build/), and you'll need Node.js and npm to run it locally.

 1. Install Node.js and npm

-    If you don’t have Node installed, you can get it via [Node.js official site](https://nodejs.org/en) or with Homebrew:
+    If you don't have Node installed, you can get it via [Node.js official site](https://nodejs.org/en) or with Homebrew:

     ```bash
     brew install node